ONSdigital/els-api-poc/README.md

 ### A query-based API backed by JSON-Stat

-Due to its flexibility and extensibility, our preferred approach based on this exercise is to develop a **query-based URL structure** backed by a **JSON-Stat data file**.
+Due to its flexibility, extensibility and smaller file size, our preferred approach based on this exercise is to develop a **query-based URL structure** backed by a **JSON-Stat data file**.

 ### A public (cacheable) endpoint

-To benefit from the existing caching on the ELS app, and the ability to offer users data downloads in thir preferred format(s) within the app, our preference would be to have **publicly exposed API endpoint** where the responses would be cached by Cloudflare.
+To benefit from the existing Cloudflare cache on the ELS app, and the ability to offer users data downloads in thir preferred format(s) within the app, our preference would be to have **publicly exposed API endpoint** where the responses would be cached by Cloudflare.

 ## Next steps